03-JS/ControlCompanyDetector/README.md

 If the Detect enemy spawning option is enabled (which it is by default) and the host has spawned an enemy, the mod will give you a warning with the enemy's name.

-Here's a full list of all the enemies the mod is able to detect:
+Here's a full list of all the enemies it can detect:

 - Spore lizard
 - Hoarding bug / Loot bug